hazelweakly/hazelweakly.me/src/pages/about.md

 title: About Me
 ---

-> If you try to ask Hazel what time it is, she'll teach you how to build a clock.
-> \- My mother in outlaw

 Currently, I spend my days working on building out infrastructure, systems, automation, and tooling to make life easier and better for others (and myself).
 It's fun, challenging, and it can be a bit of an under-appreciated art.
 It's not enough to solve the technical challenges, it's just as important--if not more so--to address the social ones.